wackerspaul/comparison-approach/README.md

 ## Output
 The comparison approach has the following tables as output:
-  * A master table, an all versus all table where each compound per concentration/timepoint/.. is compared to all the other compounds concentration/timepoint.. :
+  * A master table, an all-versus-all table where each compound per concentration/timepoint/.. is compared to all the other compounds per concentration/timepoint/.. :

     &nbsp;